 I know which school I want my child to go to, why should I have to list other preferences?

 If you live in Staffordshire and you only list one school and your child cannot be offered a place at that school, a place will be offered at the nearest school with a space available.
 There may have been other schools that you would have preferred your child to go to.

 Will I need to provide any additional information?

-Some Staffordshire academies, foundation schools or voluntary aided schools may ask you to provide additional information or submit a supplementary form.
+Some Staffordshire schools may ask you to provide additional information or submit a supplementary form.

 For schools outside Staffordshire, you must contact the relevant admission authority and complete any additional or supplementary information in line with any deadlines that they specify.

-Please note: If you wish to provide evidence to support medical grounds or other exceptional circumstances you must obtain the necessary evidence as specified within the admission arrangements.
-We will not seek to obtain this information on your behalf.
-Please email or post any additional information directly to the admissions team marked clearly with:
+If you wish to provide evidence to support medical grounds or other exceptional circumstances you must obtain the necessary evidence as specified within the admission arrangements.
+We will not seek to obtain this information on your behalf even if you refer to it in your application.
+Please email or post any additional information directly to the school admissions team marked clearly with:

 - The name of the child

 - Whether the application was made online or by other means

 Do I need to provide any additional information if I am applying for a faith school?